Introduction to Postgresql Security

 Teleport for Database Access is the open source project we built with the goal of helping you implement the best practices for securing your PostgreSQL (and other) databases that we discussed in this post.

-- Users can access the databases through the single sign-on flow and use short-lived X.509 certificates for authentication instead of regular credentials.
+- Users can access the databases through the single sign-on flow backed by SSO/LDAP and use short-lived X.509 certificates for authentication method instead of regular credentials.

 - Databases do not need to be exposed on the public Internet and can safely operate in air-gapped environments using Teleport's built-in reverse tunnel subsystem.